postmatic/epoch/readme.txt

 == Changelog ==

+= 1.0.9 =

+- Added support for our new plugin: [Postmatic Social Commenting](http://wordpress.org/plugins/postmatic-social-commenting).
+Lightweight, simple, and fast social authentication.
+Read about it [on our blog](http://gopostmatic.com/2015/11/weve-finally-f…ocial-networks/).
+- We've improved validation alerts when filling out the comment form.

 = 1.0.8 =

 The first of a series of releases which will be focusing on speed and performance.